 Established in Singapore since 2012, NamNam is a well-loved, affordable noodle bar serving fresh, wholesome and MSG-free Vietnamese fare, with crowd-favourites including pho and banh mi.

-For those of you who want a bit of everything, go for the Hoi An Express ($65), a set meal for two to three people.
-This consists of two small plates of appetizers like spicy caramelized chicken wings, crispy imperial rolls,and more.
+For those of you who want a bit of everything, go for the Hoi An Express ($65 for 2 to 3 pax).
+The set consists of two small plates of appetizers like spicy caramelized chicken wings, crispy imperial rolls,and more.
 Moving on to mains, you get a choice of banh mi, a Vietnamese-style baguette chock-full of savoury flavours like Caramelized 5-Spice Pork Belly Banh Mi.
 Finally, wash it down with your choice of Hanoi Pho, such as Pho Beef Combination and Pho Kampong Chicken, as well as two beverages.

 Yet another quality noodle restaurant from Paradise Group,LeNu is a casual Chinese noodle bar that serves hearty bowls at pocket-friendly prices.
 Their signature braised beef broth is prepared for 18 hours using the freshest beef marrow, bones, and other premium ingredients.

-Back by popular demand, their Nagano Pork Belly with Mala Tomato Broth Noodle ($16.38) is a must-try dish for this season.
-Marry the sweetness of tomato with the numbing sensation of mala in a rich broth.
-Topped with slices of premium pork belly, this dish is sure to hit the spot.
+Back by popular demand, their Nagano Pork Belly with Yuzu Tomato Broth Noodle ($16.38) is a must-try dish for this season.
+Marrying the sweetness of tomato with the sweet and tangy flavours of fragrant yuzu in a rich broth, this bowl of noodles comes topped with slices of premium pork belly and is sure to hit the spot.

 One of their specialties is their Braised Beef Combination Noodle ($16.50), which includes a variety of different cuts and types of beef such as wagyu, tendon and shank.
 You have a choice of spicy, authentic or pickled vegetable beef broth, and thick vermicelli, la mian or rice noodles.